 Given a trail in an undirected graph we can form a subgraph by taking the same set of vertices in the original graph but keeping only those edges which appear in the trail.
 In the case of an Eulerian path we will then be keeping one edge from each pair.
-The diagram of this new, directed, graph will be the same as the diagram of the original graph, except each edge will have an arrow indicating its direction, as in our earlier bipartite regular graph example.
+The diagram of this new, directed, graph will be the same as the diagram of the original graph, except each edge will have an arrow indicating its direction.
+We found an Eulerian path in our bipartite graph earlier.
+The corresponding directed graph is given in the accompanying figure.